zachmccabe/zachmccabe.github.io/_notes/timezones.md

 When I am going through a rough time, I set my watch to UTC +8 and check in with a friend once a week.

-I'm talking with an American client in the US who has no idea that, officially, Beijing time is used for all of China -- despite that country spanning 62 degrees longitude.
+I'm talking with an American who is surprised that China uses 1 official timezone.
+Those timezone calculator websites only help so much when you're trying to schedule an international call with a contact somewhere in the western-half of the country.
+People use unofficial, local time.
+You can set your alarm for 07:00 Beijing Time but the neighborhood isn't going to wake up for hours.
+This surprised me, too, the first time I experienced it.
+China spans 62 degrees longitude.
 (That's more than the contiguous US, which spans 57 degrees longitude, and is split into 4 timezones.)
-This surprised me too the first time I experienced it.
-You can set your alarm for 07:00 China Standard Time but the neighborhood runs on unofficial, local time.
-People get up with the sunrise, which is still hours away.
-Timezone calculator websites only help so much when you're trying to schedule an international call with a contact somewhere in the western-half of China.

 It's a good idea to confirm the timezone, and more, when you're planning a call.